22-year-old on becoming America’s first vaccine millionaire: ‘I thought it was a prank call’

 “I was really thankful at that moment that there was a bench nearby," she said, "because I needed to sit down.”

 Ohio’s rollout started something of a trend as states seek to rejuvenate flagging inoculation rates — and perhaps engage in a bit of one-upmanship.
-California, the most recent to announce such a scheme, will hold 10 drawings of $1.5 million each.
-While some have balked at officials resorting to seven-figure prizes to convince Americans to take a potentially life-saving vaccine, research has shown that cash incentives may make the unvaccinated more likely to get their shots.
+California, the most recent to announce such an incentive, will hold 10 drawings of $1.5 million each.
+While some have balked at officials resorting to seven-figure prizes to persuade Americans to take a potentially lifesaving vaccine, research has shown that cash incentives may make the unvaccinated more likely to get their shots.

 “We’re more than happy with the results,” DeWine (R) said at a news conference this week.
 “This was just so important to our future as a state, our immediate future and our long-term future.
 Having more people vaccinated really allows us to get back to normal.”